lemuria-wchen/imcs21/README.md

 # IMCS-21

-This repo contains a new corpus benchmark called **IMCS-21** for automated medical consultation system, as well as the code for reproducing the experiments in the paper [A Benchmark for Automatic Medical Consultation System: Frameworks, Tasks and Datasets](https://arxiv.org/abs/2204.08997).
+This repo contains a new corpus benchmark called **IMCS-21** for automated medical consultation system, as well as the code for reproducing the experiments in our Bioinformatics 2022 paper [A Benchmark for Automatic Medical Consultation System: Frameworks, Tasks and Datasets](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btac817/6947983).

 ### News

 - The test set of IMCS-21 is host on [CBLEU](https://tianchi.aliyun.com/specials/promotion/2021chinesemedicalnlpleaderboardchallenge) at [TIANCHI](https://tianchi.aliyun.com/competition/gameList/activeList) platform.
 See more details in https://github.com/lemuria-wchen/imcs21-cblue.
 Welcome to submit your results on [CBLEU](https://tianchi.aliyun.com/specials/promotion/2021chinesemedicalnlpleaderboardchallenge), or compare our results on the validation set.
-- Please see more details in our arxiv paper [A Benchmark for Automatic Medical Consultation System: Frameworks, Tasks and Datasets](https://arxiv.org/abs/2204.08997).
+- Please see more details in our Bioinformatics 2022 paper [A Benchmark for Automatic Medical Consultation System: Frameworks, Tasks and Datasets](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btac817/6947983).
 - IMCS-21 is released, containing a total of 4,116 annotated medical consultation records that covers 10 pediatric diseases.

 ### TODO